 You've spent twenty years building expertise in how things actually work.
-You deserve a clinical approach that meets that standard — not platitudes, not vague goals, not open-ended talking. $300/session.
-Cash-pay.
-Independent of your institution.
+You deserve a clinical approach that meets that standard.

 You're constantly thinking, mentoring, producing, solving, and carrying responsibility for other people.
 The pressure is rarely dramatic — it's cumulative.
 Years of deadlines, evaluation, administrative demands, and intellectual intensity can quietly disconnect you from rest, creativity, and even your own life outside achievement.
 I understand how easy it is for high-functioning burnout to hide inside competence.